planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Check Modifiers

-A Character may have Bonuses or penalties (+D or -D) to their pools.
-For example, +2D means add two dice and -2D means subtract two.
-Bonuses stem from advantages like equipment or good ideas, while penalties come from disadvantages like injury or encumbrance.
-Do not stack modifiers, only count the largest bonus and/or penalty.
+A character may have Bonuses to a Check stemming from good equipment or clever ideas.
+These add dice to the base pool made from the relevant Attribute.
+For example, “+2D” means add two dice.
+Die penalties only come from falling into negative Mettle.
+Do not stack multiple bonuses, only count the largest.

-Modifiers can also apply to the Difficulty of a Check.
-Raising or lowering Difficulty (+/- Difficulty) usually reflects the situation instead of the character.
-For example, rain-slicked streets may raise the Difficulty of a foot chase, and a shield adds to POISE Difficulty versus attacks.
+The Difficulty of a Check reflects the situation, and you can raise or lower these as needed.
+For example, “+1 Difficulty” or “-2 Difficulty.
+If multiple modifiers apply to the Difficulty, only count the largest bonus and largest (-) penalty.

 {: .highlight }
->- Bonuses and penalties add or subtract dice from Checks.
+>- Bonuses add dice to Checks, penalties subtract.
->- Difficulty or Defense Modifiers change Difficulty of the task.
+>- Difficulty of the task may raise or lower.

 ### Twists